 - Represented a post-confirmation committee in a suit against a leading private equity investor to recover funds on behalf of unsecured creditors of a leading toy retailer.
 The defendants had engineered a leveraged buyout of the company that burdened the retailer with an unsustainable debt load while the private equity firm extracted substantial returns in a very short period.
 Zuckerman Spaeder obtained a favorable settlement for the creditors.

-- Representing a post-confirmation liquidating trustee in a contract dispute against certain former lenders of an investment management firm.
-The trustee seeks damages for the alleged violations by minority lenders of a collective enforcement/“no- action” provision in the loan documents.
-The loan documents gave exclusive authority to a collateral agent to enforce the loan’s security interests in the event of a loan default by the borrower.
+- Represented a post-confirmation liquidating trustee in a contract dispute against certain former lenders of a bankrupt investment management firm.
+The trustee sought damages for alleged violations by minority lenders of a collective enforcement/“no-action” provision in the loan documents.

 - Represented the litigation trustee of a bankrupt retail mail order company in an accounting malpractice action against KPMG.
 The trustee alleged that KPMG’s negligent audit caused the company to continue operations after it would otherwise have filed for bankruptcy, deepening its insolvency and injuring creditors.
 After extensive discovery, including the taking of testimony from German directors and officers under the Hague convention, the parties reached a favorable settlement.